 What are the key differences between the LYMA Laser and the NIRA Laser?

 The NIRA Laser uses patented non-fractional, non-ablative laser technology, clinically proven to reduce wrinkles by stimulating collagen production deep within the dermis.
 LYMA combines LED and Low-Level Laser Therapy (LLLT), which doesn’t penetrate the skin as deeply, resulting in less effective results for skin rejuvenation.
-NIRA also delivers quicker results and requires shorter treatment times (2-5 minutes per session), whereas LYMA treatments can take up to 15 minutes.
-Which laser is more cost-effective for at-home skin treatment?
+NIRA also delivers quicker results and requires shorter treatment times (2-5 minutes per session), whereas LYMA treatments can take up to 1-2 hours.

 NIRA is significantly more cost-effective than the LYMA Laser.
-NIRA’s laser devices are available for under $1,000, while the LYMA Laser retails for $2,695.
+NIRA’s laser devices are available for under $1,000, while the LYMA Laser retails for $2,695-$5,995.
 Additionally, NIRA offers a 90-day money-back guarantee, allowing you to try the device risk-free, something LYMA does not offer.
 When factoring in price, treatment time, and proven effectiveness, NIRA provides a better return on investment for at-home skin treatment.

 How is LYMA Laser technology different from the NIRA Laser?